-In 2000, Parkin completed in his first Olympic games at the age of 20 in Sydney.
+In 2000, Parkin competed in his first Olympic games at the age of 20 in Sydney.
 He said "I am going to the Olympics to represent South Africa, but it's so vitally important for me to go, to show that the deaf can do anything.
 They can't hear, they can see everything.
 I would like to show the world that there's opportunities for the deaf.”5 He was the only deaf swimmer in the Games and claimed a silver medal in the 200m breaststroke.3 After he finished the race, unable to hear stadium commentators announcing the results, Parkin looked to the scoreboard, where he saw a “2” next to his name and thought that was just his lane number.
 He was ecstatic a few moments later when he realized the "2" meant he had gotten second place and won the Olympic silver medal.9

 People often wonder how Parkin can hear the sound that signals the start of the race.
 The “signal” to start races has changed over time, from a gun being shot in the air, to a very loud buzzer, to a buzzer and a strobe light.
-Parkin watches for the strobe light, but before strobe lights were used his couch would signal to him or use a light like a camera flash.6 In footage of Parkin’s races at the Sydney games, it appears the FINA referee holds his hand out, giving the visual signal for “set.”8
+Parkin watches for the strobe light, but before strobe lights were used, his coach would signal to him or use a light like a camera flash.6 In footage of Parkin’s races at the Sydney games, it appears the FINA referee holds his hand out, giving the visual signal for “set.”8

 Parkin swimming (Photo Credit: Aquatic Sports History of South Africa)

 Terence tried to use hearing aids during a race once, but the crowd noise was distracting.
 "I can concentrate, I can focus on what I'm doing.
-I don't have to listen to the discussion or negative talk around me, So I'm able to focus.
+I don't have to listen to the discussion or negative talk around me, so I'm able to focus.
 I don't have to worry about what other people say.”6 He hopes to inspire deaf athletes, as well as athletes from smaller countries, and show that with hard work you can be successful and you can win Olympic medals.4 5

 In 2001, at the Rome Deaflympics, Parkin claimed five more golds – the 100m and 200m freestyle, the 100m and 200m breaststroke, and the 400m individual medley.

-Parkin won the Midmar Mile in 2000 and 2002 - the world's largest open water swimming event and the race where he first felt a taste of success when he participated in the 13-and-under age group.
+Parkin won the Midmar Mile in 2000 and 2002 — the world's largest open-water swimming event and the race where he first felt a taste of success when he participated in the 13-and-under age group.

 And the medal count climbs.